-Can you imagine to live a life of frequent pain and darkness surrounded by others who abuse you mentally or physically on a daily basis?
-A life where you exist deprived of warmth, respect and love?
+Can you imagine living a life of frequent pain and darkness surrounded by others who abuse you mentally or physically on a daily basis?
+A life where you exist deprived of warmth, respect, and love?
 A life, where your needs are not met, where you feel lonely and worthless?

 What would you do?

 Probably you could think, you would need to get out of there, run as fast as you can, and escape into a better life, a loving and respectful environment, a life with more joy and light, a life you choose.

 Theoretically, no one wants to live in misery.
 No one wants to be treated badly, no one would agree to a life of constant pain and fear.
 Yet a lot of people do exactly that.
 Why are they not simply escaping?
 Why do they choose to stay instead?

 A lot of different factors can intertwine.
 One of them is learned helplessness.